slimphp/Slim-Website/docs/tutorial/first-app.md

 Since GET and POST send data in such different ways, then the way that we get that data from the Request object differs hugely in Slim.

-It is possible to get all the query parameters from a request by doing `$request->getQueryParameters()` which will return an associative array.
+It is possible to get all the query parameters from a request by doing `$request->getQueryParams()` which will return an associative array.
 So for the URL `/tickets?sort=date&order=desc` we'd get an associative array like:

     ["sort" => "date", "order" => "desc"]